Oussema-Dallel/asset-manager-dashboard-demo/README.md

-# asset manager dashboard demo
+# Asset manager dashboard demo

 This is a prototype of a dashboard for managing assets - including 3D models, input images and 2D novel views - for the Senior Frontend engineer role at Graswald.
 It is built using React, Redux, React Router and Material-UI.